Cerenaut/bilateral-brain/README.md

 The hemispheres are pre-trained in step (1), and so here they are frozen (they will not be trained); only the heads are trained and tested.

-## Guide to the folder structure:
-- `arch_single_head`: Train/Test one single hemisphere, with one head
-- `arch_dual_head`: Train/Test a macro-architecture consisting of optionally one or two hemispheres, with two heads

 ## Preparing the data
 Download [CIFAR100](https://www.cs.toronto.edu/~kriz/cifar.html) for python, and put it in your chosen folder.

 ```